The selfie that brought death threats

 Miss Iraq's family had to flee their homeland after receiving death threats over their daughter's Instagram selfie with Miss Israel.

-Six months later the two beauty queens have been reunited after Sarah Idan was invited to Israel by the American Jewish Committee, a pro-Israel advocacy group.
+Six months later the two beauty queens have been reunited when Sarah Idan was invited to Israel by the American Jewish Committee, a pro-Israel advocacy group.

 -